slalom/dataops-docs/labs/extracts-as-code.md

 2. Generate a new Token and grant the token `Read` access on `Public Repos`.
 In the 'Note' space, you can provide any text.
 For example, `Covid-19 Extracts` or `Cloud DE lab`.
        ![generate-token](resources/generate-covid-19-token.png)
-3. Once created, copy the new key and paste it in as the `api_token` in your json config file.
+3. Once created, note the new key shown on the screen - you will need this key to complete the next step.
-4. Remember to save and close your config file once you have updated it with all three required settings.

 #### Create a `config.json` Text File